September 4, 2025

 Events Reveal Buyer Intent

-The challenge is in recognizing and capturing the signals that matter in the moment.
+Events reveal buyer intent.
+The challenge is recognizing and capturing the signals that matter at the moment.
+Consider these scenarios:

 Each scenario represents different stages of buyer readiness.
 All indicate high-value opportunities, and unfortunately, they are left on the event floor since they are treated as basic leads.